of plugs and sockets

 1920 Wolff & Co. focused on projects related to rail technology and

-other link between Wolff & Co. and Walsrode has not been found.
+another company named Wolff & Co. in Walsrode has not been found.

 |Listed below are companies that (1)